 Within the series of tables, we find the approaches of four national bodies and one multinational (in the case of EC) regulatory body to foster engagement and collaboration.
 In the first category (“with whom”), there are considerable similarities among these bodies.
 The shared targets for engagement and collaboration include health professionals (indicated by FDA, SAHPRA, MHRA, and EC), academia (FDA, SAHPRA, MHRA, EC, and HSA), industry (FDA, SAHPRA, MHRA, EC, and HSA), patients or patient advocates (FDA, SAHPRA, MHRA, and EC), domestic government bodies (FDA, SAHPRA, and MHRA), media (national and trade press; FDA and MHRA), health providers (FDA and MHRA), and consumers (FDA and MHRA).
 Interestingly, the strategy paper by the National Institute of Standards and Technology (NIST)—provided under “Additional sources of relevant literature” at the end of this section—also refers to academia and domestic government bodies as targets for engagement and collaboration.

 In the second category (“why”), SAHPRA mentions the importance of communicating the benefits and intended use of devices, presumably to protect and promote public health (listed by FDA and implied by MHRA).
 FDA also stresses the importance of bilateral communication with stakeholders so that regulators are aware about developments in industry (or academia) and so that these stakeholders, in turn, are aware about developments in regulation.
 Similarly, MHRA indicates the importance of acquiring feedback about medical devices from stakeholders.
 This supports the objectives given by both SAHPRA and EC: to facilitate approval of innovative solutions and support the digital transformation of health and care.
+The Health Sciences Authority (HSA) acknowledges the importance of early engagement with the innovators and developers to provide greater clarity in regulatory requirements and improve transparency in regulatory processes.

 For the third category (“how”), FDA lists steps that are taken to foster engagement (e.g., hosting workshops, producing digital and print material, and offering training modules or other types of education).
-MHRA also notes the importance of holding meetings with stakeholders (including domestic government institutes and international counterparts).
-HSA has developed a “Pharmaceutical Regulatory Information System” and “Medical Device Communication System,” which recall the central alerting system of MHRA. ￼
+MHRA also notes the importance of holding meetings with stakeholders (including domestic government institutes and international counterparts). .
+HSA has introduced Pre-market Consultation Scheme to support innovation and device development by providing scientific and regulatory advice to enable regulatory compliance by software and AI developers, who unlike traditional medical device players are not familiar with regulatory requirements. ￼

 Two successful instances of engagement